SimonNir/ca_abc/README.md

 # Curvature-Adaptive Autonomous Basin Climbing (CA-ABC)

-A Python implementation of the Curvature-Adaptive Autonomous Basin Climbing algorithm for efficient exploration of rugged potential energy surfaces (PES) without requiring predefined collective variables.
+A Python implementation of the Curvature-Adaptive Autonomous Basin Climbing algorithm for efficient exploration of pathways along rugged potential energy surfaces (PES) without CVs or endpoint information.
-This is also the only known Pythonic Autonomous Basin Climbing implementation currently in existence, to my knowledge.
-Please feel free to use!
+This is also the only known Python Autonomous Basin Climbing implementation currently in existence, to my knowledge.
+Please feel free to use for any chemistry, physics, or materials simulations your heart desires!

 ## Key Features